sirclex/sample-roguelike/README.md

 # Roguelike Game Sample

-## Project Description
+## Project Overview
-This is a simple roguelike game developed to showcase programming and game design skills.
-The game includes core roguelike features such as generated maps, turn-based combat, and permadeath.
-The project was built to explore concepts like map generation algorithms and game state management.
+This is a survival roguelike demo developed to demonstrate my skills in game programming, design, and problem-solving as an aspiring game developer.
+The game includes core roguelike features such as generated maps, and permadeath.
+The project was built to explore process of implement core game system, optimize performance, and create engaging gameplay.

 ## Technologies Used
 - **Programming Language**: C#